kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO Fix scroll words
+TODO Fix UPPER
+TODO Fix LOWER
+TODO Fix TCASE
+TODO Fix LEFT
+TODO Fix RIGHT
+TODO Fix NUM2STR
+TODO Fix CONCAT
+TODO Fix FIND
+TODO Fix COPY
+TODO Fix 2SWAP
+TODO Test CALL
+TODO Remove the need for WORDS as only UWORDS is really useful TODO Change NOTE to PLAY and use a stream of items on stack TODO Add support for ELSE and ENDIF.
+IF THEN ELSE ENDIF   or IF THEN ENDIF TODO Fix KEY
+TODO Fix IS

 TODO my malloc is failing on free